vtex/vtexads-api-docs/en/docs/7-credit-transfer.md

 ![Credit Transfer Flow](../../diagrams/images/credit-transfer.png)

 A flow that allows the marketplace to transfer advertising credits to its sellers.
-To do this, the marketplace must implement two endpoints and consume a webhook from Newtail.
+To do this, the marketplace must implement two endpoints and consume a webhook from VTEXAds.

   * **Endpoints to be implemented by the Marketplace (Authentication: Basic Auth):**
     1.  **Check Balance (`GET /checking_account`)**